President Kavalhuna’s Biography

-In 2018, Governor Rick Snyder appointed Mr. Kavalhuna to Michigan’s 21st Century Talent Creation Subcommittee, which includes industry executives, labor leaders, educators, lawmakers, and representatives of various state agencies.
+Earlier in 2018, Governor Rick Snyder appointed Mr. Kavalhuna to Michigan’s 21st Century Talent Creation Subcommittee, which includes industry executives, labor leaders, educators, lawmakers, and representatives of various state agencies.
 The Subcommittee focuses on changing demands for skills and how collaboration with educators can quickly prepare students for rapidly changing workplaces.

-Mr. Kavalhuna is currently serving a fourth term on the statewide board for all aviation infrastructure spending and rule making, the Michigan Aeronautics Commission, which oversees a budget of $100 million.
+Mr. Kavalhuna is currently serving a fourth term on the Michigan Aeronautics Commission, the statewide board for all aviation infrastructure spending and rule making, which oversees a budget of $100 million.
 Governor Jennifer Granholm appointed him to the Aeronautics Commission in 2009, and Governor Rick Snyder reappointed him in 2013 and 2017.
 He has served as Chairman and Vice Chairman of the Aeronautics Commission on multiple occasions.
 He has chaired the Commission’s subcommittees on General Aviation and Commercial Aviation, producing a statewide report on commercial aviation.

 Presidents William J. Clinton and George W. Bush selected Mr. Kavalhuna to serve in the second class of their Presidential Leadership Scholars program in 2016.
 Mr. Kavalhuna has served as an alumni mentor to subsequent classes in the leadership program, which serves as a catalyst for a diverse network of leaders brought together to collaborate and make a difference in the world as they learn about leadership through the lens of the presidential experiences of George W. Bush, Bill Clinton, George H.W.
 Bush, and Lyndon B. Johnson.